Sociology of Art & Culture

 A. Learning Journals

-The purpose of the learning journal is to accumulate a series of observations and critical commentaries on such things as music encountered in a given setting, images in photographs, advertisements or videos, aesthetic or design aspects in everyday settings including buildings that you notice.
+The purpose of the learning journal is to accumulate a series of observations and critical commentaries on such things as music encountered in a given setting, aesthetic or design aspects, architecture that you notice.
 This provides an opportunity to apply and make connections among the ideas and concepts that you are learning.
 Students are expected to purchase a bound notebook for journal entries or a binder into which they can be assembled.

 D. Formal essay or project